 The repair cost to fix your power steering assist fault could be anywhere from $5 to $550 or more, depending on what the diagnosis shows.
 If you simply need to put a little fluid in the system or you must replace a fuse, your repair cost will be minimal.

 If you can perform the repairs on your own, it will be much easier to keep the bill to a minimum.
 However, you should never work on the hydraulic or electric power steering system if you aren’t sure what you are dealing with.
-One small mistake can quickly create larger problems that will quickly cause the repair bill to skyrocket.
+One small mistake can quickly create larger problems that will cause the repair bill to skyrocket.

 Power Steering Assist FAQs